Getting Started

 As per Client Connection Defaults pg_temp is:

-the current session's temporary-table schema, pg_temp_nnn, is always searched if it exists.
+The current session's temporary-table schema, pg_temp_nnn, is always searched if it exists.
 It can be explicitly listed in the path by using the alias pg_temp